Gledhow Hall: History

+Jeremiah Dixon bought Gledhow Hall in 1764.
+He engaged John Carr, who extensively remodelled the hall and estate over three years to 1767.

 J. M. W. Turner painted a watercolour view of the hall in about 1816, staying at the house while he made preparatory sketches.

-By 1885, James Kitson, 1st Baron Airedale, industrial magnate, founder of the Kitson Airedale locomotive foundries and notable figure in the Liberal party, had purchased the hall and was living there.
-Between 1885 and 1890, the hall was altered and extended by architects, Chorley and Connon.
+By 1885, James Kitson, 1st Baron Airedale, industrial magnate, founder of the Kitson Airedale locomotive foundries and notable figure in the Liberal party, had purchased the hall from Samuel Croft and was living there.
+The hall was altered and extended by Leeds architects, Chorley and Connon between 1885 and 1890.

 Albert Kitson, 2nd Baron Airedale succeeded to the title and the estate on his father's death in 1911.
-The Kitsons entertained several Liberal Prime Ministers and their families at Gledhow: William Gladstone and his son, H. H. Asquith and his wife in 1913, and in 1920, Margaret Lloyd George when she was in Leeds for a reception of women supporters of the wartime coalition.
+After the outbreak of the First World War, Lord Airedale offered the hall for use as a Voluntary Aid Detachment (VAD) hospital.
+Run by the British Red Cross, it was staffed by both professional and VAD nurses.